 Initial activities have started related to expanding the sensor comparison to include Top of Atmosphere (TOA), through the Database for Imaging Multi-spectral Instruments and Tools for Radiometric Intercomparison (DIMITRI) software [RD.8].
-The software has been received from ARGANS and is being updated to a newer version of IDL with OceanSat-2 data to be included.
+The software has been received from ARGANS and has been updated to a newer version of IDL with OceanSat-2 data ingestion and processing included.
+An internal report [RD.9] has been produced to show the progress.